daudix/distrobox/docs/content/posts/integrate_vscode_distrobox.md

 ![image](https://user-images.githubusercontent.com/598882/149210881-749a8146-c69d-4382-bbef-91e4b477b7ba.png#transparent)

-# Open VSCode directly attached to our Distrobox
+## Open VSCode Directly Attached to Our Distrobox

 You may want to instead have a more direct way to launch your VSCode when you're already in your project directory, in this case you can use `vscode-distrobox` script: